ericzhang-cn/ailingbot/README.md

 ## Integrating Instant Messaging Tools

-Here's how to quickly integrate the above robot into Enterprise WeChat.
+Here's how to quickly integrate the above robot into WeChat Work.

 ### Through Docker